chadian/sticksnglue/content/blog/2013-11-06-working-with-zip-code-data-mysql.md

 With the MySQL database you have the options for doing geometric queries which I haven't delved too far into, but it seemed really useful.
 I was using this data for proximity-based searches, using someone's zip code.

-The SQL that comes with the download is irrelevant to MySQL as it doesn't work with that  <span class="lang:default decode:true  crayon-inline">AddGeometryColumn</span> function.
+The SQL that comes with the download is irrelevant to MySQL as it doesn't work with that  <span className="lang:default decode:true  crayon-inline">AddGeometryColumn</span> function.

-<pre class="lang:mysql decode:true">create table zcta (
+<pre className="lang:mysql decode:true">create table zcta (
     zip char(5) primary key,
     city varchar(64),
     state char(2),